loseys/Oblivion/README.md

 * 👀 Checks the last pastes in Pastebin
 * 📄 Output to txt, docx, pdf, xlsx, json, html, xml, db
 * 🔒 Output to encrypted files
-* 📦 Can send result files to multiples Buckets S3
+* 📦 Sends result files to multiples Buckets S3
 * 📁 Upload the result files to Google Drive
 * 📡 Cab send result files by SSH (work with EC2)
 * 📢 Notify by Telegram and e-mail